eddmann/eddmann.github.io/_posts/2024/2024-01-15-solving-the-advent-of-code-2023-calendar-in-kotlin-and-swift.md

 #### Day 23

 Some syntactic sugar that Kotlin could adopt from Swift would be the ability to omit the verbose enumeration definitions.
-The compiler is aware of the type which is required and as such omitting the enumerated class and only provide the value aids in readability, for example `.NORTH` instead of `Point.NORTH`.
+The compiler is aware of the type which is required, and as such, omitting the enumerated class and only provide the value aids in readability - for example `.NORTH` instead of `Point.NORTH`.

 #### Day 24

-Part two was a tough math problem and I sadly had to reach out to the subreddit for help.
+Part two was a tough math problem and I sadly had to reach out to the sub-reddit for help.
 It did however provide me with a reason to explore interacting with third-party libraries within both languages, by way of running the [Z3 problem solver](https://github.com/Z3Prover/z3).
 There are official Z3 Java bindings which thanks to Kotlin's interop I was able to use seamlessly.
 Fortunately within Swift, someone had worked on building a [wrapper](https://github.com/LuizZak/swift-z3) that exposed a great Swift interface for this C-library.